-Our girls will be raised outside in the open pastures, free to forage and investigate the big wide world as they please (with an electrified net around the perimeter of the area protecting them from foxes and other predators).
-Once every week or so, as they dream chicken dreams of green pastures and slow crickets, your farmers will hitch up the poultry palace to the back of the farm ute, and re-locate chicken, caravan, and protective electric fencing to a new patch of pasture and trees.
+Our girls are raised outside in the open pastures, free to forage and investigate the big wide world as they please (with an electrified net around the perimeter of the area protecting them from foxes and other predators).
+Once every week or so, as they dream chicken dreams of green pastures and slow crickets, your farmers hitch up the poultry palace to the back of the farm ute, and re-locate chicken, caravan, and protective electric fencing to a new patch of pasture and trees.
 The next morning our spoilt fluffbutts will wake up to find new dustbaths under karri trees and insects a-plenty.

-Roly Poly's flock will be primarily comprised of heritage breed chooks.
-We will have 25% hybrid chickens mixed into the flock, in order to make this a viable business (if the market were different and we could get away with 110% heritage breeds, we would, believe you me!).
+Roly Poly's flock is primarily comprised of heritage breed chooks.
+We have 25% hybrid chickens mixed into the flock, in order to make this a viable business (if the market were different and we could get away with 110% heritage breeds, we would, believe you me!).
 Heritage breeds (or in the plant world, heirloom crops) are traditional breeds that were bred and raised by farmers in the past.
 These animals were bred by farmers to develop traits that made them particularly well-adapted to local environment conditions, and as such have better disease resistance.

 These days, however, many breeds used in large scale agriculture have been specifically selected for intensive production, including rapid growth, feed efficiency, continuous milk or egg production, or other targeted production characteristics.
 Disease spreads easily and fast amongst these animals, and farms and farmers have themselves been bred by large agricultural corporations and other external pressures, to become dependent upon only a few specialised types of livestock and crops (and dependent upon the corporations that supply the medications).
 As this shift has happened, thousands of non-commercial animal breeds and crop varieties have disappeared, reducing our resiliency and security as a global economy and food system.